 Carmel-by-the-Sea, simply known as Carmel is the residential jewel of this area.
-An extremely affluent community, the residents of this small town will do everything to preserve their way of live and have been known to pass peculiar municipal laws for this reason (no neon signs are allowed and no high heels over 2 inches are allowed without special permit).
-Houses are not street numbered and each have their own unique name!
-With a great beach, a historic Spanish Mission and a lovely nearby national park – Carmel owes its modern day notoriety for its countless number of art galleries, extreme abundance of fancy cars, great wealth and one famous former mayor… Mr. Clint Eastwood.
+An extremely affluent community, the residents of this small town will do everything to preserve their way of life and have been known to pass peculiar municipal laws for this reason (no neon signs are allowed and no high heels over 2 inches are allowed without a special permit).
+Houses are not street numbered and each has its unique name!
+With a great beach, a historic Spanish Mission and a lovely nearby national park – Carmel owes its modern-day notoriety for its countless number of art galleries, an extreme abundance of fancy cars, great wealth, and one famous former mayor… Mr. Clint Eastwood.

 Where To Stay In Carmel?

 Carmel is the perfect place to base yourself in for one or two nights while exploring the area.
 We spent one night at Carmel Lodge which was a great improvement from the previous night’s stay.
 The lodge is one of the most affordable options in Carmel but that doesn’t mean you need to compromise comfort and cleanliness.
 Rooms are usually large and comfortable with a simple breakfast delivered to your room.

 Exploring Carmel & The Area